hortonworks/cloudbreak/docs/azure_cb_ui.md

 `Attached volumes per instance:` the number of disks to be attached

 `Volume size (GB):` the size of the attached disks (in GB)

-`Spot price:` option to set a spot price - not mandatory, if specified we will request spot price instances (which might take a while or never be fulfilled by Amazon)

-`EBS encryption:` this feature is supported with all EBS volume types (General Purpose (SSD), Provisioned IOPS (SSD), and Magnetic

 `Public in account:` share it with others in the account